 The River Nile, also known simply as the Nile, is often called the Father of African Rivers and is the longest river on the continent.
 This great river begins south of the equator and flows northward through Africa, eventually emptying into the Mediterranean Sea.

-It starts from Jinja town in Uganda and travels about 6,500 km to Egypt.
-It is an important source of hydroelectric power and water for agriculture, especially for ancient and modern farmers in Egypt, Sudan, and South Sudan.
+The Nile starts from Jinja town in Uganda and travels about 6,500 km to Egypt.
+It is an important source of hydroelectric power and water for agriculture, especially for farmers in Egypt, Sudan, and South Sudan, both in ancient times and today.

 The Nile has two main tributaries: the White Nile and the Blue Nile.
 The White Nile is longer, while the Blue Nile provides most of the river’s water and silt.